 - Off-payroll working – new rules

-Parents in the UK who lose a child will be entitled to two weeks’ paid bereavement leave from April 2020.
+Parents in the UK who lose a child are now entitled to two weeks’ paid bereavement leave.
+This came into force in April 2020.

 The new law, known as 'Jack's Law', applies to parents who lose a child under the age of 18 or who suffer a stillbirth from 24 weeks of pregnancy.
 They will be able to take bereavement leave as a single block of two weeks or as two separate blocks of one week during the first year after the death.
 All employees will have this right, irrespective of how long they have worked for their employer.

-A recent ruling in the European Court of Justice has introduced stricter rules for recording the number of hours your employees work.
+A ruling in the European Court of Justice introduced stricter rules for recording the number of hours your employees work.

 You must now keep an accurate record of the hours your employee works every day including any overtime hours.